WARNING – SPREADSHEETS IN USE

 Spreadsheet Risk 4

-It is also a good idea to save changes to a workbooks as new versions and to keep a versions log.
-This will enable you to roll backwards if changes made are not required.
+It is also a good idea to save changes to a workbook as new versions and to keep a versions log.
+This will enable you to roll back if changes made are not required.

 Spreadsheet Risk 5